 |Structuring and Developing Training Programs|

-FEN uses a variety of training strategies, combining short-term workshop-based processes with longer-term processes that provide ongoing training and reinforcement of training content.
+FEN uses a variety of training strategies, combining short-term workshop-based processes with longer-term processes that provide ongoing training and followup.

-Workshop 1: Introduction to the Escuela Nueva Escuela Activa Model
+Workshop 1: Initiation to the Escuela Nueva model

-In this workshop participants identify and learn to organize an environment where the Escuela Nueva Escuela Activa model and its techniques can be implemented.
+In this workshop participants identify and learn to organize a new classroom environment for active, participatory and cooperative learning.

 Workshop 2: Using Learning Resources and Materials

-This workshop reinforces content from the first workshop and teachers learn to work effectively with the learning guides and other teaching and technological resources.
+This workshop reinforces content from the first workshop and introduces the concept of the learning guides and how to use them.

 School Visits and Demonstration Classrooms

-The process of training teachers also includes visits to observe demonstration schools or classrooms who have achieved a certain level of skill in implementing the Escuela Nueva model.
-These demonstration schools and classrooms are centers for best practices and reference points for the teachers that are just starting to implement the model.
+The process of training teachers also includes visits to observe "demonstration schools or classrooms" who have achieved a certain level of skill in implementing the Escuela Nueva model.
+These demonstration schools and classrooms are visual references of an adequate implementation of the model and centers for best practices.

-This follow up is done by a FEN advisor, who observes classes and provides feedback on successes and challenges encountered while implementing the Escuela Nueva Escuela Activa model.
-The advisors and the teacher work together to identify goals that improve teaching and assure that the model is effectively implemented and that instruction continues to be relevant and interesting for boys and girls.
-The frequency of follow-up visits depends on the needs of each educational institution.
+This follow up is done by FEN staff, who observe classes and provide feedback on successes and challenges encountered while implementing the model.
+The advisors and the teacher work together to identify goals and opportunity areas for improvement.
+The frequency of follow-up visits depends on the needs of each school.

 ReNueva, the Escuela Nueva online Community